Updated on January 16, 2017

 Black Seeded: 105 days.
 Black seeds on 7 inch heads on 7 foot stalks.
 Excellent ornamental, also good bird seed producer.
 Pkt. $2.00 Certified Organic Seed

 Crookneck Milo: 110 days.
 Crookneck seed heads, some straight heads occur.
-Pkt. $2.00 Certified Organic Seed
+We had some of the most beautiful plants this year that reached 6 feet tall with large drooping crookneck heads.
+Pkt. $2.00; 1 lb. $25.00 Certified Organic Seed

 Used for making syrup.